moritz-s/Pyoelectricity/README.md

 ## Source code files

+- _test-ExternalField.ipynb_ Test cases for the impact of an extracellular field via pyoelectricity.py:
+- _standalone-ExternalField.ipynb_ A standalone implementation of extracellular fields in brian (_generalized activating function_).

+## TODO Source code files (old)

 - _ExperimentAnalysis.ipynb_ Analysis of experimental data. (_data_ folder is deposited in OSF Storage)

 - _pyoelectricity.py_ The central file that contains models and functions.

 - _Example1.ipynb_ A simple example demonstrating the use of our script to calculate ephaptic interactions.

-- _test-extField.ipynb_ Test cases for the impact of an extracellular field via pyoelectricity.py (_generalized activating function_):

 - _Pinceau.ipynb_ Calculation and plot of the pinceau synapse.